Josh9182/Excel-Tips-and-Tricks/README.md

 In this case, the "match_type" for this problem is going to be 0 or -1.
 Both options would be satisfactory.
 In general 0 is the primary choice as in most scenarios in order to find exactly what you want, you will pick the "exact match" button.

 ## Text Manipulation Functions
+Excel offers several powerful text functions that allow you to manipulate, format, and extract information from text strings.
+Here are some commonly used text functions in Excel:

+## Common Text Functions

 **CHAR():** Rteurns a character based on a specified code number from the PC
 ```